COVID-19 Stimulus

 - However, unlike previous rounds of payments, this Act would allow residents married to undocumented residents to receive stimulus payments.

-Most eligible individuals will get their third Economic Impact Payment automatically and won’t need to take additional action.
-The IRS will use available information to determine your eligibility and issue the third payment to eligible people who:
+The third round of Economic Impact Payments, were advance payments of the 2021 Recovery Rebate Credit claimed on a 2021 tax return.
+Most eligible individuals received their third Economic Impact Payment automatically starting in March through December of 2021.
+The IRS used available information to determine eligibility and issued the third payment to eligible people who:

 - Filed a 2020 tax return;

-- Filed a 2019 tax return if the 2020 tax return has not been submitted or processed yet;
+- Filed a 2019 tax return if the 2020 tax return had not been submitted or processed yet;

 - Did not file a 2020 or 2019 tax return, but registered for the first Economic Impact Payment with the Non-Filers tool in 2020; or

-- Are federal benefit recipients who do not usually file a tax return.
-The IRS is working with Federal agencies to get updated information to issue the 2021 Economic Impact Payment at a date to be determined.
+- Are federal benefit recipients who do not usually file a tax return, in which case the IRS worked with Federal agencies to get updated information and issue the 2021 Economic Impact Payments.

 On December 22, 2020, Congress approved a relief package which expanded EIP payments issued in 2020 as part of the Coronavirus Aid, Relief and Economic Security Act (CARES Act).